mrak/stubby4node/README.md

    * `post`: a string matching the textual body of the response.
 * `response`: describes the server's response to the client
    * `headers`: a key/value map of headers the server should use in it's response
-   * `wait`: the time in milliseconds the server should wait before responding.
+   * `latency`: the time in milliseconds the server should wait before responding.
 Useful for testing timeouts and latency
-   * `content`: the textual body of the server's response to the client
+   * `body`: the textual body of the server's response to the client
    * `status`: the numerical HTTP status code (200 for OK, 404 for NOT FOUND, etc.)

 #### YAML (file only)